To protect, enhance and maintain the area for the benefit of owners, tenants, households and visitors.

 PHRA was formed in May 1988 and since then has undertaken a range of activities and campaigns at the request of members to maintain and improve the area around Pollards Hill, and is a key to keeping our local environment and community alive and well.

-· PHRA and the other four Norbury Resident’s Associations provide a collective strength in ensuring that the views of residents are heard on a range of matters affecting the locality and stage events to improve the local environment and community cohesiveness.
-Examples of the benefits of membership, issues pursued and events staged are:
+· PHRA and the other four Norbury Resident’s Associations provide a collective strength in ensuring that the views of residents are heard on a range of matters affecting the locality.
+We stage events to improve the local environment and community cohesiveness.

-· Shopping Discount Cards: The PHRA shopping discount card and associated ‘Love Norbury’ card provide members with a range of discounts at over 30 local businesses (including a range of shops, cafes, pubs, dry cleaners, and hairdressers: see www.phranorbury.co.uk and www.lovenorbury.org.uk for details).
+· Shopping Discount Cards: The PHRA shopping discount card and associated ‘Love Norbury’ card provide members with a range of discounts at over 30 local businesses see www.phranorbury.co.uk and www.lovenorbury.org.uk for details).
 Members benefit from the discounts (a few visits to participating businesses and you will recoup your PHRA subscription) and local businesses gain more trade.

 · Information, Advice and Assistance: We issue newsletters to members and have provided assistance on a range of neighbourhood issues.
-With the help of Abid and Maryam Gani, our website has been updated and is now interactive, so items/concerns raised will receive a response.
+Our website has been updated and is now interactive, so items/concerns raised will receive a response.
 We have extended the e-mail ‘alert’ system (on local crime etc.) to cover all those members who have provided their e-mail addresses to us.

-WHO DO WE NEED TO THANK?
-As well as members, a big thank you to our main sponsors James Alexander Estate Agents (located on the corner of London Road and Northborough Road) and Recycle Your Cartridge (opposite the foot of Pollards Hill South), and to other traders who have supported us (Cappadocia Ocakbasi, Jane Wray, Karachi Cuisine, London DIY, NV Hair, Pollards Hill Cleaners, Quality Shop, SC Events Hire, Sorrento Inn and Wetherspoon).
-Thanks also to Maggie Mansell, local councillor, for her support and for promoting our cause with Croydon Council and to Father Younis Francis, Vicar of St Philips Church, for providing meeting rooms and assisting with the printing of PHRA newsletters.
+Thank you to our main sponsors James Alexander Estate Agents (located on the corner of London Road and Northborough Road) and Recycle Your Cartridge (opposite the foot of Pollards Hill South), NV, and to other traders who have supported us .
+Thanks also to Rev Canon Younis Francis, Vicar of St Philips Church, for providing meeting rooms and assisting with the printing of PHRA newsletters.